 This is where we present practical advice from HeroQuest narrators who want to share their ideas.
 Narrating, campaign-building, characterization, use of the game rules and many other issues are suitable for the Narrator Advice column.
-If you have advice to contribute, please contact us.

 Another excellent (interactive!) resource to check out is the HeroQuest forum on The Forge.

 Failure is Always An Option: Character Defeat is Player Victory Too, by Mike Holmes (added 19-Jun-2006)

 Glorantha for the Yoots, by Ian Young (added 1-Jul-2005)

 Writing Strong Hero Descriptions, by Mike Dawson (added 8-Mar-2005)

 Not Heresies, by Mike Holmes (added 27-Jan-2005)

 Extended Contests and Ranged Combat, by Brand Robins (added 26-Sep-2004)

 Passionate Intensity: Augmenting With Personality Traits, by Brand Robins (added 19-Mar-2004)